Dave

 unknown - saxophone or trumpet

-excerpt from an unpublished interview conducted by Dan Matovina, 2003, used by permission
+unpublished interview conducted by Dan Matovina, 2003, used by

 Ritz Entertainments Club